Belle Mead, Former Army Depot, Remediation Project

 Current Remediation Project

 GSA completed environmental studies and is leading remediation efforts at the North Parcel of the former Belle Mead Army Depot (BMAD) located in Hillsborough, New Jersey.
-A Draft Environmental Assessment (Draft EA) was released on June 16, 2016, and the public comment period closed on July 18, 2016.
+In accordance with the National Environmental Policy Act (NEPA), GSA published a notice on the Final Environmental Assessment (Final EA) and the Finding of No Significant Impact (FONSI) on September 22, 2016.
 Read More

 Belle Mead's History